 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

 |available module versions|

-PH0012 is a semester module in German language at Bachelor’s level which is offered in summer semester.
+PH0012 is a semester module in German language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.